jerome-duchene/Virtual-JetDirect-Print-Server/README.md

 # Virtual-JetDirect-Print-Server
-Create a virtual print server compatible with JetDirect and HP PJL command
+Create a virtual print server compatible with JetDirect and HP PJL command Based on the RawPrintServer project found on Sourceforge.net

 Language: C#
 Version: .Net Framework 4.5.2